President McKinley Shot! from “The Strange Fates of Robert Todd Lincoln”

 Assassin Leon Czolgosz’s 32-caliber Iver Johnson Safety Automatic Revolver

-President McKinley shot!
-As soon as Robert Lincoln stepped off the train in Buffalo, New York, he was handed a telegram with the shocking news.
-He was with his family to see the President while on their visit to the 1901 Pan-American Exposition–the glorious promise of the 20th century.
+When Robert Lincoln stepped off the train in Buffalo, New York, he was handed a telegram with the shocking news.
+He and his family were to see the President at the 1901 Pan-American Exposition, the glorious promise of the 20th century.

 When several men tackled the assassin, McKinley called out, “Be easy with him, boys.”

 McKinley conducted his first presidential campaign from his Canton, Ohio front porch rather than compete on the stump with the captivating orator William Jennings Bryan.
 Although Bryan espoused a populace platform on a whirlwind tour across the country, McKinley won the election with the advantage of an enormous treasure chest provided by his donors.
 They even built a railroad bringing potential voters to him with a ticket price so low that one passenger said, “It’s cheaper than staying at home.”
-This was during the exploding industrial revolution where laborers swarmed from the farms into factories.
-The country was prosperous in the manner of the rich becoming richer and the workers suffering in abysmal sub-wage conditions.
+This was during the industrial revolution where laborers swarmed from the farms into factories.
+The country was prosperous with the rich becoming richer and the workers suffering in sub-wage conditions.

 McKinley advocated the gold standard (instead of silver), symbolized by the gold coin on the reverse of the diorama.
 A gold prospector who supported McKinley renamed Denali Mountain after him.
 McKinley showed no interest in the naming and never visited the mountain.